-Persimmon Cookies are on the baking list for the season!
+Persimmon Cookies topped with fresh orange juice flavored glaze are on the baking list for the season!

 If you have never baked with persimmons, then you must give this cookie recipe a try!

-Persimmon fruit is delicious in their natural state, but they also add wonderful moisture and flavor to cookies and breads.
+Persimmon fruit is delicious in their natural state, but they also add wonderful moisture and flavor to cookies and bread.

 When I see persimmons I think of my late grandmother.
 I can picture her tiny kitchen overflowing with ingredients for her next meal; dishes in the sink, and always a pot of beans or pozole Mexican soup simmering on the stove.

 Among all the kitchen chaos, there would also be a paper bag filled with persimmons during the fall months, and peaches in the summer time.

 She must have had bearing fruit trees nearby because we would often come home with our own bags of fruits.